 • Preventative Medicine

-Experience Need for PA Licensing
+Experience Need for Licensing

 As previously mentioned, those intending to enroll in a physician assistant graduate program are likely to need some level of experience providing patient care in order to be seriously considered as a candidate.
 At the very least, time spent working professionally in the field provides an edge and may help you stand out among others applying for the degree.
 You may still be able to find a program without patient care experience, but it will be more difficult.